-- If the treatment area is a public place*, post notices at the site prior to applying [18 AAC 90.630(a)], or
+- Unless the treatment area is a public place*, then post notices at the site prior to applying [18 AAC 90.630(a)]

-- If the treatment area is a school, post notices at the site prior to applying [18 AAC 90.625(f)]
+- Or unless the treatment area is a school, then post notices at the site prior to applying [18 AAC 90.625(f)]

 - Notify drinking water systems within 200 feet of treatment site at least 30 days before applying.
 [18 AAC 90.640(a)(3)]